Validus Technical Analysis (NYSE:VR)

 Validus Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The Validus MACD indicator is above 0 indicating a bullish trend.
+The Validus MACD indicator is below 0 indicating a bearish trend.

 Validus Relative Strength Index